Types of Concrete Blocks used in Construction Industry

 ECA Solid Construction blocks though are a premium segment of solid green construction blocks, are also economical compared to other construction blocks due to several reasons.
 These ECA concrete blocks are easy to modify as they can be carved, drilled, nailed and shaped easily.
 Design flexibility along with the concealed or conventional wirings and pipes can also be installed easily.
 They are easily coated with plaster or paint to decorate the walls as required.
 Hence, it saves overall construction cost where in the mortar expense is reduced to 70 % in place of conventional blocks available in the market.
 The exciting thing is that coping vertically or horizontally is NOT required till 10 feets of masonry finally enabling saving of reinforcement costs.
 It finally yields to an easy installation with regular cement mortar.

-Moreover, these blocks are also fire resistant and resistant to water absorption as well.
+Moreover, these blocks are also fire-resistant and resistant to water absorption.
 They also offer no reduced shrinkage and a superior fire and chemical resistance adding to several advantages including durability, versatility, speed and ease-of-use as well as cost benefits and environmental considerations.

 Lintel Blocks